Loading...

 Family Films

-Keep up-to-date with new releases with Let’s Go eith the Children!
+Keep up-to-date with new releases with Let’s Go with the Children!

 The Wild Robot in cinemas October 18th

-Lilo & Stitch director Chris Sanders fashions a gorgeous-looking ode to compassion and the wonders of nature in this feature-length CG adventure, based on Peter Brown’s book series of the same name.
-Oscar winner Lupita Nyong’o voices the titular robot Rozzum ‘Roz’ 7134 who washes ashore on a seemingly deserted island.
-There she becomes the unexpected protector of an orphaned gosling, which she names Brightbill (voiced by Kit Connor).
+Lilo & Stitch director Chris Sanders presents a visually beautiful ode to compassion and the wonders of nature in this feature-length CG adventure, based on Peter Brown’s book series of the same name.
+Oscar winner Lupita Nyong’o voices the titular robot Rozzum ‘Roz’ 7134 who washes ashore on a seemingly deserted island; there she becomes the guardian of an orphaned gosling, which she names Brightbill (voiced by Kit Connor).

 Paddington in Peru in cinemas November 8th, 2024

-The Paddington movies carry the delicious tang of a marmalade sandwich, sweet and somehow spicy in equal measure.
-The previous two movies, helmed by director Paul King, adapted Michael Bond’s original stories with a startlingly assured touch, beautifully melding whimsy, humour and an array of memorably scene-stealing performances, notably Hugh Grant’s villainous Phoenix Buchanan.
-King has stepped aside for the third Paddington movie, which takes Ben Whishaw’s well-meaning ursine back to his home country for another adventure that’s sure to be laden with laughs and pathos.
+Just like a marmalade sandwich, the Paddington movies are sweet and somehow spicy in equal measure.
+The previous two movies adapted Michael Bond’s original stories beautifully mixing whimsy, humour and a host of memorable scene-stealing performances, notably Hugh Grant’s villainous Phoenix Buchanan.
+In this, the third Paddington movie, Paddington returns to his home country for another adventure that’s sure to be sandwiched with laughs and pathos.

 Buffalo Kids PG in cinemas 11th October